Look past your thoughts, so you may drink the pure nectar of This Moment.~Jalāl ad-Dīn Muhammad Rūmī~

 The entry point is Awareness in the Breath (hosh dar dam).
 We slow down time by allowing our mind to let go of everything, except our breathing.

 If that happens, it’s okay.
 Don’t engage it.
-Let it pass.
-Just get back to your breaths; feel every inhalation, every exhalation.
+Let it pass like a cloud gliding by.
+Just go back to your breaths; feel every inhalation, every exhalation.

 Help your focus by whispering a phrase that helps you remember what is most sacred to you.
 Keep repeating it.
 Keep breathing, keep whispering.